mantidproject/mantid/docs/source/release/v6.2.0/mantidworkbench.rst

     :width: 500px
     :align: center

-- **New widget and workbench plugin:** :ref:`WorkbenchWorkspaceCalculator` **, allows to perform binary operations and scaling by a floating number on workspaces;
+- **New widget and workbench plugin:** :ref:`WorkbenchWorkspaceCalculator` **, allows users to perform binary operations and scaling by a floating number on workspaces;
   This will require your widget layout to be reset when starting workbench v6.2.0 for the first time.
 Previously saved layouts accessible from** ``View > User Layouts``
   **may need to be saved again to include the** :ref:`WorkbenchWorkspaceCalculator` **widget.**